Meet Sarah

 Step 1: Identify the Current State (D')

 In this walkthrough, I'll show you each step in action with Sarah.
-We'll move through all eleven steps so you can see how the complete methodology flows from beginning to end.
+We'll move through all ten steps so you can see how the complete methodology flows from beginning to end.
 Then, in the chapters that follow, we'll take a much deeper dive into each step—exploring the nuances, common pitfalls, and mastery techniques that make the difference between understanding the method and wielding it with confidence.

 For now, just watch how it unfolds.